Snooza dog beds

 Planning a home renovation in Victoria

-Renovations, alterations and new homes that don’t require a planning permit will not be affected by the new gas laws.
+The new gas laws will not affect renovations, alterations, and new homes that don’t require a planning permit.
 So if you’re planning a home reno in Victoria and only require a building permit, you still have the choice of how you power your home.
 But how to decide on the best source of energy for your home?

 5 tips to decide on the energy source for your home: